-The Company adopted a new written trading plan under Rule 10b5-1 under the Exchange Act on March 26, 2009, covering the period March 26, 2009 through March 26, 2010.
-The Company may suspend or terminate this trading plan at any time, so long as the suspension or termination is made in good faith and not as part of a plan or scheme to evade the prohibitions of Rule 10b-5 under the Exchange Act, or other applicable securities laws.
+Pursuant to the written trading plan under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), adopted by the Company on March 26, 2009, the Company periodically repurchases shares of its Common Stock on the open market related to Employee Length of Service Awards and the stock portion of the Directors' annual retainer.
+The Company may suspend or terminate its Rule 10b5-1 trading plan at any time, so long as the suspension or termination is made in good faith and not as part of a plan or scheme to evade the prohibitions of Rule 10b-5 under the Exchange Act, or other applicable securities laws.
 There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$83,000 in value of shares have been purchased or, if sooner, on March 26, 2010.